Content Modeling with Structured Content

 Content modeling starts with defining the atomic components of the information you are managing and the relations between different types of information.
 A component could be a label, an image, GEO location, or a list of technical specifications.
 Components are given semantic meaning and chunked together, making up the shape of your information.
 Information modeling is the core of product information management (PIM).

 Structuring content for reuse

-Structuring information enables efficient re-use of content chunks across multiple channels.
-For product information you want to future proof your product information models to server your website, app, point of sales, digital signage, syndication and any potential future channel.
+Structuring information enables efficient reuse of content chunks across multiple channels.
+For product information, you want to future-proof your product information models to serve your website, app, point of sales, digital signage, syndication, and any potential future channel.

 - Being able to show all recipes with a specific ingredient

-- Add all ingredients to a shopping basket for a given recipe
+- Adding all ingredients to a shopping basket for a given recipe

-- Find recipes that are made in 30 minutes or less
+- Finding recipes that are made in 30 minutes or less

-- Find all recipes with only organic ingredients
+- Finding all recipes with only organic ingredients